d-collins2/BlockBooster/README.md

 # Block Booster

-This Rails app was deisgned to allow users to search for they're favorite and/or upcoming movies and allow them to keep track of those movies.
+This Rails app was designed to allow users to search for they're favorite and/or upcoming movies and allow them to keep track of those movies.

 Live Demo can be found [here](https://www.youtube.com/watch?v=fC4D09zaoDA).